lookr-fyi/job-application-bot-by-ollama-ai/PLATFORM_LETTER.md

 ## Commitment to Responsible Automation

+Unlike other automation tools that rely on massive offline web scraping, JobHuntr takes a fundamentally different approach.
 We have implemented several measures to ensure responsible use:

+- **Native Platform Integration**: We utilize your platform's built-in search features exactly as a human user would, but with an AI-powered semantic filtering layer.
+- **No Data Harvesting**: We don't mass scrape or store platform data beyond what's necessary for individual user applications
 - **Rate Limiting**: Built-in daily application limits to prevent platform flooding
-- **Quality Filters**: Smart matching algorithms to ensure applications are only sent to relevant positions
-- **Human Oversight**: All applications can be reviewed before submission
+- **Human Oversight**: All applications can be reviewed by candidates before submission
 - **Platform Compliance**: Strict adherence to platform rules and guidelines
 - **Anti-Spam Measures**: Prevention of duplicate applications and automated detection of already-applied positions